hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 - protected refers to the protected structure of the inner-most array.

-The recipient decrypts the encrypted CEK, using two input parameters:
+The recipient decrypts the encrypted CEK using two input parameters:

 - the private key skR corresponding to the public key pkR used by the sender.
 - the HPKE encapsulated key (i.e., ephemeral ECDH public key) created by the